neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 ### Deploy a Model

 Beyond offering exceptional performance, DeepSparse offers convenient APIs for integrating your model into an application.
-We will walk through an example of

 Pull down a sample image for the example and save as `basilica.jpg` with the following command:
 ```bash